eddiegulay/supreme-octo-giggle/README.md

-# 🤪 Supreme Octo Giggle | Random MAC Address Changer 🤪
+# 🤪 Supreme Octo Giggle
+## 😂 Random MAC Address Changer

 This is an experimental ethical hacking tool to randomize MAC address after a certain time interval.
 This tool can be used to improve your privacy and security when connected to public Wi-Fi networks.

 ⚠️ Please note that this tool is for ethical purposes only.
-Any weird attempts or malicious usage of this tool are strictly prohibited and may lead to legal consequences. ⚠️
+Any weird attempts or malicious usage of this tool are strictly prohibited and may lead to legal consequences.

 ## How it works

 Giggle is a Python script that changes the MAC address of your Wi-Fi network adapter at regular intervals to make it difficult for anyone to track your online activities.
-The script uses the Windows WLAN API to get the current network interface and change the MAC address of the adapter.
+The script uses the Windows cytpes & native network adapters to get the current network interface and change the MAC address of the adapter.
 You can specify a target Wi-Fi network to apply the MAC address changes only when connected to that network.

 ## How to use

+### For Window Users

 1. Install Python 3 on your Windows machine.
 2. Download or clone the Giggle repository to your computer.